-is one of the most celebrated operators of modern times and the mainstay in quantum mechanics, and it is its spectrum that is of utmost importance.
+We assume that the information the algorithm can read are point samples $V(x)$ for $x \in \mathbb{Q}^d$.
+In particular, $\Lambda$ is as in \ref{Ex1} in \S \ref{sec:background}.
+Moreover, $\mathcal{M}$ is the collection of non-empty closed subsets of $\mathbb{C}$ with the standard Attouch--Wets metric \eqref{eq:attouch-wets-metric}.
 If we fix the domain of $H$ such that it is appropriate for a class of potentials $V$, the spectrum of $H$ is uniquely determined by $V$.
-The basic question is therefore: \begin{itemize} \item[] Given the potential $V$, so that $V$ can be evaluated at any point $x \in \mathbb{R}^d$, can one compute the spectrum (or pseudospectrum) of $H$, and what is the SCI? \end{itemize}

-Note that this problem has been unsolved for a long time when considering $H$ acting on $\mathrm{L}^2(\mathbb{R}^d)$ allowing non self-adjointness and arbitrary complex potentials.
-This is not a surprise given that the problem of computing spectra of arbitrary non self-adjoint infinite matrices has only recently been solved \cite{Hansen_JAMS}.
-However, there is a vast amount of work on how to compute spectra of Schr\"odinger operators with specific real potentials \cite{Digernes, Belkyn02, Osher13, Bove, Cooley61, Lyonell_2, Davies00, Marletta2}.
-We emphasise the importance of generality as we want the theory to include non-Hermitian quantum mechanics \cite{Bender, Bender3, Hatano_97, Hatano_96} and the theory of resonances \cite{Zworski2, ZworskiSjostrand}.
-The key issue is that the only available input is the potential function $V$ (no matrix values are assumed).
-In this section we shall solve this problem for very general classes of potentials and give bounds on the SCI.
-We consider the computational problem $\{\Xi,\Omega,\mathcal{M},\Lambda\}$ in Example \ref{Ex1} (IV) in Section \ref{sec:background} with the \emph{Attouch-Wets} metric defined by

-where $A$ and $B$ are closed subsets of $\mathbb{C}$, and where $d(x,A)$ is the usual Euclidean distance between the point $x\in\C$ and $A$, which is well-defined even when $A$ is unbounded.
-We discuss some properties of this metric in Remark \ref{rem:topology}.
-Also, since the pseudospectrum may be discontinuous w.r.t $\epsilon$ in the case of unbounded operators, it is more convenient to redefine it for the unbounded operator $H$ to be
+The basic question is therefore: \begin{displayquote}